The Aon Hewitt 401(k) Index FAQ

 What is the Aon Hewitt 401(k) Index?

 The Aon Hewitt 401(k) Index is the first index of its kind to track the market confidence level and investment activity of 401(k) participants at large corporations.
-Based on data collected daily from over 1.3 million 401(k) participants in plans with over $160 billion in collective assets, the Aon Hewitt Index tracks the daily transfer activity among 13 asset classes (including self-directed window).
+Based on data collected daily from nearly 1.3 million 401(k) participants in plans with over $150 billion in collective assets, the Aon Hewitt Index tracks the daily transfer activity among 13 asset classes (including self-directed window).
 It then compares this daily activity to historical averages and the stock market indices.
 The result is a glimpse into how specific market events affect 401(k) plan participants’ degree of confidence in the market and their investment decisions.

 How does Aon Hewitt create the Aon Hewitt 401(k) Index?